Khoury-srg/ViperBench/README.md

-# Cobra Bench
+# Viper Bench

-Cobra bench is a component of
+Viper bench is a component of
 the [Viper]() project.
 It includes benchmarks to generate histories for [Viper]().

-This tutorial introduces how to build Cobra bench and run it with [TiDB](https://en.pingcap.com/).
+This tutorial introduces how to build Viper bench and run it with [TiDB](https://en.pingcap.com/).

 The following commands have been tested under Ubuntu 20.04.